HosseinAssaran/BeagleBoneBlueTutorial/BeagleBoneNoteSheet.md

 4. `sudo nano /etc/exports`
 5. add this line
   `/srv/nfs/bbb *(rw,sync,no_root_squash,no_subtree_check)`
-7. `sudo mkdir -p /srv/nfs/bbb`
+6. `sudo mkdir -p /srv/nfs/bbb`
-8. copy root file system built with busy box without parent directory into `/srv/nfs/bbb`
+7. copy root file system built with busy box without parent directory into `/srv/nfs/bbb`
-9. `sudo exportfs -arv`
+8. `sudo exportfs -arv`
-10. `sudo service nfs-kernel-server restart`
+9. `sudo service nfs-kernel-server restart`
-11. `nmcli con add type ethernet ifname enxf8dc7a000001 ip4 192.168.9.1/24`
+10. `nmcli con add type ethernet ifname enxf8dc7a000001 ip4 192.168.9.1/24`
-12. Go to kernel source folder run **make menuconfig** Find the ”USB Gadget precomposed configurations” and set it to * to become static instead of module so that there is `CONFIG_USB_ETH=y` in .config.
+11. Go to kernel source folder run **make menuconfig** Find the ”USB Gadget precomposed configurations” and set it to * to become static instead of module so that there is `CONFIG_USB_ETH=y` in .config.
 Then **make** kernel source again.
+12.
+   * If you have a **uImage** do:
-13. copy kernel built image from `arch/arm/boot/uImage` into `/var/lib/tftpboot`
+      - copy kernel built image from `arch/arm/boot/uImage` into `/var/lib/tftpboot`
-14. copy device tree file from `arch/arm/boot/dts/am335x-boneblue.dtb` into `/var/lib/tftpboot`
+      - copy device tree file from `arch/arm/boot/dts/am335x-boneblue.dtb` into `/var/lib/tftpboot`
+   * And If you have a **zImage** do:
+      - `cat arch/arm/boot/zImage arch/arm/boot/dts/am335x-boneblue.dtb > /var/lib/tftpboot/zImage`

 ### U-boot command:
 1. `setenv ethact usb_ether`